 Damaging a Custom Character Controller

 Important: If you haven't already done so, it is recommended that you set up your player with a EmeraldGeneralTargetBridge first to ensure everything works correctly.
-If you haven't already done this see the Setting up a Player with Emerald AI section.
+If you haven't already done this see the section.

 Important: It is expected that you have C# coding knowledge before proceeding.